01 Dec Do you monitor the privacy compliance of your suppliers, agents & shops?

 How do you select your agents, suppliers and shop personnel?

 Because of the scenario above, the selection of agents, suppliers and shop personnel will require a much more detailed due diligence on them.
 Data protection authorities have not yet accredited certification entities which might certify the level of privacy compliance of their clients, but this is likely to become in the long term a “must-have” or at least will represent a competitive advantage.

-Regardless of the presence of any sort of certification, it is recommendable that – at least prior to the coming into force of the EU General Data Protection Regulation – companies
+Regardless of the presence of any sort of certification, it is recommendable that – in order to monitor and test the privacy compliance of such third parties – companies

 - map all their suppliers, agents and their sub-processors that shall be disclosed;

 - oblige those entities to provide the registry required by the GDPR, outlining – among others – all the data processing activities performed on behalf of the instructing company and the measures put in place to protect personal data;